Common Italian swear words to keep your hands away

 Example: Ti lamenti sempre, sei davvero un rompicoglioni!

-Translation: You are always complaining, you are a real pain in the a$$!
+Translation: You are always complaining, you are a real pain in the ass!

-Can’t get enough of these colorful insults and curse words?
-We can’t f*cking blame you.
+Can’t get enough of these colorful insults and swear words?
+We can’t fucking blame you.
 Check out our online Italian lessons Saga Baldoria.
 Try for free for 7 days today.

 Learn Italian with Saga Baldoria 🇮🇹